fredmbarros/SongCrawler/README.md

 # SongCrawler
-A web-app that gathers info about songs from various sources
+A web-app that gathers info about songs and helps creating relations between them.